Saadmohamad/MDCK_cell_analysis/README.md

 Here there should be the link of the paper and some very abstract description

-Installation of the pythonsegmentation app:
+Installation of the python segmentation app:

-This Mac app uses Mask_RCNN from facebook detectron2 library.
+This Mac app uses Mask_RCNN from facebook detectron2 library:

 - Donwload the souece code

 - install anaconda that is in your browser go to https://repo.anaconda.com/archive/Anaconda3-2020.11-MacOSX-x86_64.pkg